 Here at The Drunkard’s Almanac our cocktail calendar calls for mixing the Ramos Gin Fizz today.
 That’s because it’s Mardi Gras, Fat Tuesday, or whatever you like to call it.
 Mardi Gras is one of those drink-inspiring occasions not tied to a specific date.
-This year it just happens to land on March 1.

 You already know New Orleans as the epicenter of U.S. Mardi Gras festivities, so we’re going with a classic New Orleans drink.
 But first we’ll talk a bit about the city’s drinking significance before we get to the Ramos Gin Fizz recipe.
 It’s generally considered a brunch or day drink, so you can still have a Sazerac or two in the evening.